ChordPro/chordpro/docs/content/ChordPro-Install-on-Linux.md

 # Installing with cpan

 Assuming your Linux systems has the Perl environment correctly installed (standard on nearly all distros), there will be an administrator command `cpan`.
 In a terminal, simply run the appropriate command from the options below for the version you want to install.
-It will ask the administrator (super user) password and then install everything neccessary to run ChordPro.
+It will ask the administrator (super user) password and then install everything necessary to run ChordPro.

 ## GUI (graphical) interface version